Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Encouraging Childcare Leave for Male Employees

-From the perspective of improving the work-life balance and creating a workplace that encourages male employees to take childcare leave, the Company introduced a paid portion (five days) to this type of leave in FY2018/3.
-The percentage of eligible male employees taking the leave in FY2024/3 was 89.8%.
+From the perspective of improving the work-life balance and creating a workplace that encourages male employees to take childcare leave, the Company introduced paid childcare leave (five days, which is a portion of childcare leave) in FY2018/3.
+The percentage of eligible male employees taking the leave in FY2025/3 was 94.1%.

 Percentage of Male Employees Taking Childcare Leave